Spencer Rascoff

-Spencer Rascoff (born October 24, 1975) is an entrepreneur and businessman.
-He was the co-founder and former chief executive officer of Zillow Group, and one of the co-founders of Hotwire.com.
-Rascoff is on the board of directors of Palantir.
-Rascoff was a Visiting Executive Professor at Harvard Business School where he co-created and co-taught the “Managing Tech Ventures” course.
+Spencer Rascoff (born October 24, 1975) is an American entrepreneur and businessman.
+He is the co-founder and former chief executive officer of Zillow Group, as well as one of the co-founders of Hotwire.com.
+Rascoff was on the board of directors of Palantir.

 Early life and education

-Rascoff was born to Jane and Joseph Rascoff.
+Rascoff is Jewish.
+He was born to Jane and Joseph Rascoff.
 His father was a business manager and tour producer for numerous well known musicians including The Rolling Stones, U2, and Paul Simon.
 Rascoff grew up in New York and then Los Angeles, where he attended Harvard-Westlake.
 He received a degree in 1997 from Harvard University.

 Career

-After graduating from college, Rascoff worked as a private equity investor at TPG Capital and as an investment banker at Goldman Sachs.
+After graduating from college, Rascoff worked as a private equity investor at TPG Capital and also as an investment banker at Goldman Sachs.

 Hotwire.com

 In 1999, at the age of 24, Rascoff co-founded Hotwire.com, a leading Internet travel company, which a few years later was sold to InterActiveCorp for $685 million.
 Rascoff then served as vice president of lodging for Expedia before leaving to co-found Zillow.